 Note: Remember to ensure that the Plex app is allowed to receive notifications in the system notification settings for both Android and iOS.

-To use push notifications, both the Plex Media Server as well as mobile Plex app must be signed in to a Plex account.
+To use push notifications from a personal server, both the Plex Media Server as well as mobile Plex app must be signed in to a Plex account.